Ivo-Balbaert/The_Way_to_Mojo/book/3_Basic_building_blocks.md

 You can import any other Python module in a similar manner.
 Keep in mind that you must import the whole Python module.
 However, you cannot import individual members (such as a single Python class or function) directly - you must import the whole Python module and then access members through the module name.

+**Exercises**
+1- Use the Python interpreter to calculate 2 to the power of 8 in a PythonObject and print it (see `exerc3.1.🔥`)
+2- Using the Python math module, return pi to Mojo and print it (see `exerc3.2.🔥`)

 ## 3.6 if else and Bool values
 `guess.mojo` shows an example of a def type of function, that returns a Bool value (line 1).
 We define a temporary variable of type `StringLiteral` in line 2.
 Lines 3 and 4 then contain the if-else condition:
 `guess == luckyNumber` compares the values of guess and luckyNumber with `==`.
 It returns a Bool value: if the values guess and luckyNumber are equal, the expression is `True` and the first block is executed, else its value is `False`, and the else block runs.